 If age is specified:

-Use single integers, e.g. 64.
+Use single integers, e.g. 64

-Age groupings can be specified in the Age groups section below if time to disease-related events varies by age group

 If agegroup is specified:

 Use two integers separated by a dash, e.g. 60-64

 The model will assign a single-year age to each individual according to a uniform distribution within the age range

+stage – a covariate named stage must be included in one of the five tables in order to give a distribution of disease stage at clinical incidence.

-Additional columns or tables may be included for covariates that have an effect on time from study start to disease incidence, time from disease incidence to disease-specific death, or time from study start to other-cause death.}
+Additional columns or tables may be included for covariates that have an effect on time from clinical incidence to disease-specific death.}

 ${categorical_chars1} , ${categorical_chars2}, …, ${categorical_chars5}